salaheddin-darwish/PowerShell-BlueTeam-User-Account-Verification/README.md

 ## **Introduction**

 This PowerShell script is designed to streamline the process of checking user accounts in **Azure Active Directory (Azure AD)** and **Exchange Online**.
-It takes a list of email addresses from a CSV file, checks whether each email corresponds to an existing user mailbox in Exchange Online, retrieves relevant information from Azure AD, and exports the results to a CSV file for further analysis.
+It takes a list of email addresses from a CSV file, a combo list of compromised accounts provided by security vendors.
+Then, the script checks whether each email corresponds to an existing user mailbox in Exchange Online, retrieves relevant information from Azure AD, and exports the results to a CSV file for further analysis.

 This is part of a security audit to verify potentially compromised accounts and to retrieve important account details such as account status, creation date, and job title.